gasserk/Google-ML-with-Mathematica/README.md

-# Google-ML-with-Mathematica

-Running Google ML video examples in Mathematica

-Two (2) steps to update your RPI (tested on Model 3 B+ with 32Gb card):
+# Machine Learning instruction in Mathematica on Raspberry Pi

 ## Pi Setup

+Two (2) steps to update your RPi (tested on Model 3 B+ with 32Gb card):
 1. Update the Pi to the current version of its base software and Mathematica (v11.3 is needed for the classroom workbook), bring up a terminal prompt and run:

 ```bash